stevearrants/style/docs/useplainlanguage.md

 ----------------------------------------------------

 Clear and usable content uses plain language.
-Plain language makes our content more findable, more accessible, and easier to understand.
+Plain language makes our content easier to find, easier for all users to access, and easier to understand.

-Jargon, formal language, and long phrases separate us from the reader and erode trust.
-They also lead to misinterpretation and confusion.
+Many writers use jargon, formal language, and long, complex sentences.
+These can separate the subject and content from the reader.
+This often leads to misinterpretation and confusion.

-Figurative language doesn't say what you actually mean and makes content harder to understand.
-Here are some examples:
+Technical documentation should say what you actually mean and make your content transparent.
+Remember to describe what you're actually doing.

-* **drive** (you can only drive vehicles, not schemes or people)
-* **drive out** (unless it's cattle)
-* **going forward** (unless you're giving directions)

-To avoid this, describe what you're actually doing.
 Be specific.
-Be open.
+Be clear.

 Don't say *Input your response.* Say *Type your response.* Input can have a lot of meanings.
 Use the specific word.

-Think of your writing as a conversation, not a lecture.
+You're having a conversation with the reader.
+Don't lecture.

 Don't use formal or long words when easy or short words say the same thing.
 Use *help* instead of *assist*, *about* instead of *approximately*.

-Plain language is more than just a proscriptive list though, it's a way of writing.
+Make your use of plain language more than just proscriptive and into a way of writing.

 Words to avoid
 --------------